Losant/mqtt-to-http-bridge/README.md

 ### 1. Create Losant Webhook
 A [Losant Webhook](https://docs.losant.com/applications/webhooks/) provides a unique URL that can be used to report data into the Losant Enterprise IoT Platform.
 For this example, the webhook was configured with basic authentication with the username and password set to `WebhookUser` and `WebhookPass` respectively.

-This will result in a webhook URL in the following format:
+This results in a webhook URL in the following format:

 ```
 https://triggers.losant.com/webhooks/{your-unique-id}